limh0228/GithubTutorial/README.md

     ```
     git remote -v
     ```
-    This command should tell you whetehr or not your "origin" alias is set to the correct repository.
+    This command should tell you whether or not your "origin" alias is set to the correct repository.
 It should be set to the URL of your fork in GitHub.
 If it isn't, set it now in Git by running:

     ```
     git remote add origin <URL of your remote fork>
     ```
     Now retry the push command.
     At this point, if another student has modified the same line as you in the same file, you may get a merge conflict.
 Complete [this supplementary lab](supplementary_labs/ResolvingMergeConflicts.md) to resolve the merge conflict, and then retry the push command.
+    Another possible error you may encounter at this point is that the remote contains work your local does not have.
+If this is the case, it simply means that you have to update your local clone before pushing to your fork.
+To do this, run
+    ```
+    git pull origin
+    ```
+    Then, retry your push command.
 8. Open your remote repository on GitHub.
 On the main project page, there should be a new popup indicating that the branch containing your changes has been pushed from your local repository to your remote repository.
 Click the button that says `Compare and create pull request`.
 This will bring you to a menu showing you the commits encapsulated on this branch.
 9. Once the pull request is submitted, I will need to approve it to merge it.